apache/cordova-android/README.md

 General Commands

-    ./bin/create [path package activity] ... create the ./example app or a cordova android project ./bin/check_reqs ....................... checks that your environment is set up for cordova-android development ./bin/update [path] .................... updates an existing cordova-android project to the version of the framework
+    ./bin/create [path package activity] ... creates the ./example app or a cordova android project ./bin/check_reqs ....................... checks that your environment is set up for cordova-android development ./bin/update [path] .................... updates an existing cordova-android project to the version of the framework